 - Conducting other activities needed to bring the idea closer to implementation

-If you have questions about eligibility or are seeking advice on where to start, contact Andrew Nelson, Executive Director of UO Rain, at firstname.lastname@example.org or (541) 346-1569.
+If you have questions about eligibility or are seeking advice on where to start, contact Andrew Nelson, Associate Vice President for Entrepreneurship and Innovation, at email@example.com or (541) 346-1569.

 The Paul Anthony Troiano RAINmaker Fund provides seed grant funding for student-led and owned entrepreneurial start-up businesses supported by the Regional Accelerator and Innovation Network (RAIN), Eugene node, at the University of Oregon.
 All current UO students, including undergraduates who are juniors and above (including graduate students), in all disciplines may apply for seed grants from the Fund.
 Students who have graduated from UO in the term immediately prior to the application deadline may also apply.
 Students in the School of Music and Dance are especially encouraged to apply.

-Each RAINmaker Seed Grant carries an award of $5,000.
+In 2016-17, each RAINmaker Seed Grant carries an award of $5,000.
 Up to five awards will be made.
-Funds must be spent within calendar year 2016.
+Funds must be spent within calendar year 2017.
 The $5,000 may, in full or in part, be used toward support of the applicant in specific activities tied to the innovative concept or to support themselves to do so.
 Some of the types of activities eligible for the award usage are listed above.
 Release of funds is not immediate and processing can take up to one month.
 Please note that income taxes apply.

-In Fall of 2016, each award recipient will be expected to participate with other RAINmaker award recipients in a RAIN @ UO panel discussion on student entrepreneurship at the University.
-On or before December 15, 2016, each awardee also will be required to submit a one-page report to the Office of the Vice President for Research & Innovation detailing their experience in advancing their startup concept, addressing how this experience affected their interest in entrepreneurship, and describing how this program influenced their educational experience at UO.
+In the 2017-18 academic year, each award recipient will be expected to participate with other RAINmaker award recipients in a panel discussion on student entrepreneurship at the University.
+On or before January 15, 2018, each awardee also will be required to submit a one-page report to the Office of the Vice President for Research & Innovation detailing their experience in advancing their startup concept, addressing how this experience affected their interest in entrepreneurship, and describing how this program influenced their educational experience at UO.